HULKs/meta-nao/README.md

 6. Build a nao image.
 The Yocto project uses *BitBake* for task execution.
 Call the following build command from inside the *kas* container shell:

 ```
-bitbake nao-opn
+bitbake nao-image
 ```

 This generates and executes all necessary tasks and targets to construct a proper `.opn` file.
 This build phase might take several hours depending on the performance of your build machine and your internet connection. *BitBake* uses a very elaborated caching strategy to speed up following builds of targets.
 Thus small changes afterwards can only take a few minutes.

 7. Fetch and deploy the image.
-After *BitBake* ran all tasks up to `nao-opn` a new `.opn` file is generated in `worktree/build/tmp/deploy/images/congatec-qa3-64/nao-image-congatec-qa3-64-[...].opn`.
+After *BitBake* ran all tasks up to `nao-opn` a new `.opn` file is generated in `worktree/build/tmp/deploy/images/nao-v6/nao-image-HULKs-OS-[...].ext3.gz.opn`.
 To setup a flash stick run:

 ```
 dd if=image_path.opn of=/dev/sdb bs=4M status=progress oflag=sync